IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *token_type* (REQUIRED): The value of the parameter SHALL be *Bearer*.

-- *access_token* (REQUIRED): The access token as JSON Web Token or SAML 2.0 assertion as described below.
+- *access_token* (REQUIRED): A JSON string containing the access token.
+The format of the access token string depends on the supported JWT Token, SAML Token or Introspect Token options.

 - *scope* (REQUIRED): The scope granted by the Authorization Server.